jmjuanes/redocus/README.md

 }
 ```

-This will process the input Markdown files, apply the React components and layout, and generate the corresponding HTML files in the output directory.
+This will process the input JSX files, apply the React components and layout, and generate the corresponding HTML files in the output directory.

 That's it!
 You now have a static site generated using React.